m abbr. (1) meter; (2) minim.

 molt /MŌLT/ v.
 To cast off the outer covering.
 Birds molt old feathers once or twice a year.
 Retiles molt old skin, and arthropods cast off the entire cuticle.
 Mammals also molt hair, but the term shed is usually used in this case.

 molt /MŌLT/ n.
-The casting off or shedding of an outer covering.
+The casting off or shedding of an outer covering, usually to accommodate growth.
 See: molt v.

 monandry /MAW-nan-dree/ n.
 The condition of having a single anthers.

 monogenic disorder /mawn-ə-JEN-ick/ n.
 A disorder caused by mutation of a single gene.

 monomer /MAWN-ə-mer/ n.
 An atom or single molecule that can join with other, like atoms or molecules to form a polymer.

 monosaccharides (also monosaccharoses) /MAWN-ō-SACK-ə-rides/ n.
 Soluble simple sugars that cannot be broken down into simpler sugars of lower molecular weight; they are the simplest carbohydrates, acting alone or as monomers in disaccharides; the molecular formula of a monosaccharide is a multiple of CH₂O.
 Monosaccharides are unaffected by enzymes and are absorbed directly by the body without change.

 monotreme /MAWN-ə-treem/ n.
 A member of the major division Monotremata (egg-laying mammals) of Class Mammalia, the other two being eutherian mammals and marsupials.
 Monotremata includes the platypus and the two echidnas.